Cyber Risk Services

 A change in paradigm

 In this changing landscape, a shift must take place to adequately combat the challenge.
 The old approach has failed many organisations and cost the world billions of dollars.
-While we expect that advancements in technology will continue to disrupt the way we approach cyber risk, the objectives and principles identified in the paper attempt to provide the basis of the migration model that is still evolving – a must continue to do so.
-These mitigation are explored in the proposed Deloitte Cyber Security 3.0 model.
+While we expect that advancements in technology will continue to disrupt the way we approach cyber risk, the objectives and principles identified in the paper attempt to provide the basis of the migration model that is still evolving.
+These mitigations are explored in the proposed Deloitte Cyber Security 3.0 model.

 The changing role of audit committee and internal audit